rafaelturon/blockchain-investments/README.md

 Angular 2 TypeScript app packaged with WebPack and Bootstrap layout and styling.

 **Server**
 ASPNET Core backend with a restful API using Kestrel Web API Controllers.
-Persistance layer using MongoDB.
+Persistence layer using MongoDB.

 ## Build & development
 Running `dotnet build` will build and `dotnet run` will present a preview.